 Examines the detailed structure of the human nervous system in specimens of the human brain and spinal cord as well as in images of stained sections of these tissues and magnetic resonance images (MRI).
 The structure of individual nuclei and the main sensory and motor tracts of the nervous system are examined and discussed by students working in small groups.
 Although focusing on anatomical details, the lab introduces the student to clinical diagnosis of neurological cases.

 Offers a clinically oriented course covering knowledge of clinical pharmacology in the physical therapy profession.
 Discusses prescription and over-the-counter drugs and common herbal supplements.
 Drug classification, pharmacokinetics, pharmacodynamics, mechanism of action, drug interactions, and common side effects are brought into the clinical perspective of patient management.
 Explores recognition of expected drug effects, side effects, idiosyncratic reactions, and signs of abuse or nonadherence.
-Emphasizes the therapist’s proper incorporation of pharmacotherapeutic knowledge into patient assessment, differential diagnosis, and design of treatment regimens.
+Along with PT 5140, emphasizes the therapist’s proper incorporation of pharmacotherapeutic knowledge into patient assessment, differential diagnosis, and design of treatment regimens.